jake0011/Doingly/README.md

 3. Awuletey Catherine Naa Larteley
 4. Kwaw Kumi Miezah

 The purpose of this codebase is to provide a user-friendly interface for managing todo tasks.
-It utilizes JavaScript for the implementation.
+It utilizes Flutter for the implementation.